jessytheripper/dockerfiles/arma3/README.md

 docker run -e STEAM_LOGIN='your_steam_login' -e STEAM_PASSWORD='your_steam_password' -p 0.0.0.0:2302:2302/udp -v /home/steam:/home/steam -d -t arma3server
 ```

+After the first run, the arma3 won't be touched.
+To manually tells the container you want to update all ARMA3 data, just declare $ARMA3_UPDATE_DATA on the next container run.

 ## Customizing server.cfg

 In this vanilla version, Arma 3 server.cfg is a basic configuration file.
 You need to define $ARMA3_SERVER_CFG to overload its behavior.

+You can also define $SERVER_UPDATE_PASSWORD when running the container to generate automatic random password for admin and command.
+These passwords will be printed into the logs.

 ## Running Mods